Nihility-Shift/VCMTemplate/README.md

 On failure, the script will fail to run and an error will be provided in the VS error list.

-2 common error you may see in Visual studio, which are caused by building while the .config file is open:
+2 common errors you may see in Visual studio, which are caused by building while the .config file is open:
 - "XML document must contain a root level element."
 - "Invalid token 'Text' at root level of document."